yeyeyeyeye-Liu/DSTENet/README.md

 Data Availability

 The dataset used in this study is not fully publicly available due to regional data-sharing restrictions.

-However, a representative example data file is provided in the public code repository to illustrate the data structure and input format used by the proposed method.
+To facilitate data reuse and reproducibility, a representative example dataset (Data_instance.zip) is provided in the public repository to illustrate the exact input data structure, channel ordering, and file format required by the proposed method.

-The complete dataset can be obtained from the corresponding author upon reasonable academic request.
+Researchers interested in obtaining the full dataset for academic and non-commercial research purposes may contact the corresponding author via the email address provided in the manuscript.
+Requests will be considered on a reasonable academic basis.

 ⸻

 Data Format

 All input samples are stored as NumPy binary files (.npy) with a fixed spatial resolution of 1280 × 1280 pixels.

 Each sample consists of 8 channels, organized as follows:
 	1. Channel 1: Digital Elevation Model (DEM)
 	2. Channels 2–5: Four-band remote sensing imagery